Iry-Hor: Resolution

-Dreyer's excavations of the necropolis of Abydos revealed that Iry-Hor was in fact well attested there, with over 27 objects bearing his name and that his tomb was of royal proportions.
-Furthermore, in 2012 an inscription mentioning Iry-Hor was discovered in the Sinai, the inscription comprising furthermore an archaic empty serekh on the right of Iry-Hor's name.
+Dreyer's excavations of the necropolis of Abydos revealed that Iry-Hor was, in fact, well attested there, royalty (most probably a king), with over 27 objects bearing his name and that his tomb was of royal proportions.
+Two of these inscribed jars are now housed in the Ashmolean Museum, Oxford.
+Furthermore, in 2012 an inscription mentioning Iry-Hor was discovered in the Sinai at Wadi Ameyra, the inscription comprising furthermore an archaic empty serekh on the right of Iry-Hor's name.
 The inscription mentions the city of Memphis, pushing back its foundation to before Narmer and establishing that Iry-Hor was already reigning over it.
 Following this discovery, most Egyptologists, including G. Dreyer and the discoverers of the inscription, Pierre Tallet and Damien Laisney, now believe that Iry-Hor was indeed a king.
 Continuing excavations of Iry-Hor's tomb at Abydos by Dreyer established that the tomb was of similar dimensions and layout as those of Ka and Narmer and must, therefore, have belonged to a king.
 This was consequently accepted by von Beckerath and Iry-Hor is now the first entry in the latest edition of von Beckerath's Handbook of Egyptian Pharaohs.